basmaadrii/ptc_android_test/README.md

 Mock API:
 -

-NOTE: The mocklab API is based in JSON mocks, only supports the following requests.
+NOTE: The mocklab API is based in JSON mocks and only supports the following requests.

 - Get configurations